JTBDefense/ATAKPlugins/README.md

 ### Description

 This TAK server plugin automatically adds CoTs to Data Sync feeds.
 It doesn't require the client to have the Data Sync plugin.

+---

+## TAK-RPi

+### Description

+This folder contains a guide on improving TAK server performance on Raspberry Pi.